MythoiMusic/MythoiMusic.github.io/README.md

 Scroll to the bottom, where you will see the word **Catalog**.
 Click on the word **Catalog** to down load a zip file that contains your catalog as a spreadsheet.
-Once downloaded an unzipped this file can be processed by Libre Office or Excel.
+Once downloaded and unzipped this file can be processed by Libre Office or Excel as usual.